 Lots of online agents that have national coverage, ensure that the property you are looking at is in a similar location to the agent's branch.
 If in doubt, check the agent's website (always best to do a search online rather than clicking on any unfamiliar links) to ensure they are either national or have coverage in the area the property is listed in.

-If you are ever unsure if a listing is real or fake, simply send the property URL to our team at email@example.com and we will help!
+If you are ever unsure if a listing is real or fake, simply send the property URL to our Customer Support team.
+You can either email firstname.lastname@example.org, or, click Submit a request below and complete the contact form, and we will help!